Pasta, Angels, Family & Grandma Gina.

 alfredo p3

-So when I craved pasta with alfredo sauce I just took a half pound of bacon and pan fried it.
+So when I craved pasta with Alfredo sauce I just took a half pound of bacon, trimmed the fat and pan fried it.
 After draining the pan I added some onions and finely chopped garlic.
-Fresh broccoli was added and then the frozen peas.
-Later I added a jar of alfredo and a small container of another brand of alfredo sauce and some milk.
-Add a dash of salt, some pepper, some basil or mint or whatever you like and bring to a simmer.
+Thawed frozen peas were added and then fresh broccoli .
+Later, cheating, I added a jar of Alfredo sauce and a small container of another brand of Alfredo sauce with some milk.
+I added a dash of salt, some black pepper.
+You can add basil or mint or whatever flavor you like and bring to a slow simmer.

 Top with cheese as preferred.